 The breadth, depth, and complexity of ocean data reflects the enormity of the world’s oceans.
 Touching every part of the globe and covering topics as wide ranging as biodiversity, chemistry, and economics, ocean data can be harnessed more fully by public and private actors to ensure a sustainable, healthy, and productive future for our oceans.
 It’s critical to realizing the potential of the “Blue Economy,” the sustainable use of the oceans for economic growth.

 Since 2019, CODE has been working with partners including the National Oceanic and Atmospheric Administration (NOAA), Ocean Conservancy, Esri, Microsoft, and Amazon to explore the current state and future of ocean data in the United States and around the world.
 In February 2020, we co-hosted a Roundtable with those partners that explored ways to make NOAA’s ocean data, part of one of the largest data inventories of any federal agency, more accessible and useful for the public through NOAA’s Big Data Program (BDP).
 The Roundtable connected NOAA and its private-sector partners in the BDP with potential data users at other federal agencies, state, local, and regional groups, and private organizations like Esri and Ocean Conservancy.
 The Roundtable helped inform a larger research project that CODE conducted in partnership with Ocean Conservancy that surveys the current state of ocean data in the U.S. and proposes policy changes to strengthen the ocean data ecosystem.
-That paper is scheduled for release on May 20, 2021.
+The resulting paper, Challenges and Opportunities for Ocean Data to Advance Conservation and Management was released on May 20, 2021.